Where to Eat in Sydney: Food Lover’s Guide

 Drink in the cocktails and views at a rooftop bar

 Next and one of my favourites is the Henry Deane located at the top of the Palisades Hotel.
 This beautifully restored pub sits on the hill where The Rocks meet Barangaroo and offer 360-degree views of the city, west to Balmain and the Parramatta River and east to the iconic duo we all know and love.
-Along with the great views, the share plates and cocktails up here are excellent.
+Along with the magnificent views, the share plates and cocktails up here are excellent.
 One big tip – don’t visit on the weekend.
 It’s just too crowded to be fun.
 This bar is a great spot to catch a Sydney sunset; early midweek is best.

 Zephyr won me over pretty quickly with its massive gin cocktail list and shiny Darling Harbour views.
 You can’t see the Opera House or the Bridge, but the water views and pretty lights over Darling Harbour easily make up for that.
 On Saturday nights you get a great view of the fireworks too.
-Once you have enjoyed your drink here check out the great eats at nearby Barangaroo
+Once you have enjoyed your drink here check out the great eats at nearby Barangaroo.

 Where to find drinks with a water view in Sydney